LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BestPractices/reusableComponents.md

 indicator: both
 ---

+Consider adopting the reuse techniques below to avoid building the same components over and over again.

 ### Create reusable “yes” and “no” intents

 One way to handle the responses to yes/no questions is to use pattern matching in the response conditions: